 WAC 173-442-150 Criteria for activities and programs generating emission reduction units.

-- (1) General criteria.
+(1) General criteria.
 An activity or program generating ERUs must meet all of the following criteria.
-Emission reductions from activities or programs must be: - (a) Real, specific, identifiable, and quantifiable; - (b) Permanent: The activity or program must result in an irrevocable and nonreversible reduction in GHGs released to the atmosphere; - (c) Enforceable by the state of Washington; - (d) Verifiable as described by WAC 173-442-210; and - (e) Additional to existing law or rule. - (i) If an emission reduction is required by another statute, rule, or other legal requirement, the emission reduction cannot be used in this program. - (ii) Emission reductions resulting in part or in whole from the policies below can be used to comply with the requirements of this chapter: - (A) The EPA Clean Power Plan (40 C.F.R.
-Part 60, Subpart UUUU) consistent with WAC 173-442-040(4). - (B) Washington's GHG emission performance standard (RCW 80.80.040); - (C) Washington's CO2 mitigation standard for fossil-fueled thermal electric generation facilities (chapter 80.70 RCW); emission reductions must result from mitigation projects, as defined in RCW 80.70.010; or - (D) Commute trip reduction programs as established through RCW 70.94.527 per WAC 173-442-160(3). - (2) RCW 70.235.030(3) establishes that CO2 emissions from the industrial combustion of biomass in the form of fuel wood, wood waste, wood by-products, and wood residuals are carbon neutral and result in zero CO2 emissions.
+Emission reductions from activities or programs must be:

+- (a) Real, specific, identifiable, and quantifiable; - (b) Permanent: The activity or program must result in an irrevocable and nonreversible reduction in GHGs released to the atmosphere; - (c) Enforceable by the state of Washington; - (d) Verifiable as described by WAC 173-442-210; and - (e) Additional to existing law or rule, and any supplementary requirements necessary to meet the conditions of WAC 173-442-160 (2)(a). - (i) If an emission reduction is required by another statute, rule, or other legal requirement, the emission reduction cannot be used in this program. - (ii) Emission reductions resulting in part or in whole from the policies below can be used to comply with the requirements of this chapter: - (A) The EPA Clean Power Plan (40 C.F.R.
+Part 60, Subpart UUUU) consistent with WAC 173-442-040(4). - (B) Washington's GHG emission performance standard (RCW 80.80.040); - (C) Washington's CO_2 mitigation standard for fossil-fueled thermal electric generation facilities (through an energy facility site evaluation council site certificate or by chapter 80.70 RCW); emission reductions must result from mitigation projects, as defined in RCW 80.70.010; or - (D) Commute trip reduction programs as established through RCW 70.94.527 per WAC 173-442-160(3). - (2) RCW 70.235.030(3) establishes that CO_2 emissions from the industrial combustion of biomass in the form of fuel wood, wood waste, wood by-products, and wood residuals are carbon neutral and result in zero CO_2 emissions.